shielsr/assignment-02/README.md

 - Added a 'live count' of the sweets as they're added along with error styling.
 - Replaced the vector rectangles on the canvas with PNG photos of actual pastilles.
 I removed the image backgrounds in Figma.
 I had to rewrite the entire 'drawPastille' function to work with images instead of vectors.
 - I started using if-else statements to call the different pngs, but it was too messy.
 Instead, I concatenated the image src using the colour parameter, which tidied up the function nicely.
+- Tidied up the javascript by replacing global variables (which I delcared at the top of the .js file) to functions, e.g. function `redValue()` instead of `let redValue`.
+This allowed me to remove the `getTotalAmounts()` function and have the input event listener directly trigger the `liveCounting()` function.

 ## Instructions